lessthanoptimal/BoofCV/README.md

 * _exampleRun_ : Used to run an example from boofcv/examples, e.g. "gradle exampleRun -Pwhich=boofcv.examples.imageprocessing.ExampleBinaryOps"
 * _webcamRun_ : Used to run an example from integration/WebcamCapture, e.g. "gradle webcamRun -Pwhich=boofcv.examples.ExampleTrackingKlt"

+_createLibraryDirectory_ will probably not generate all the jars in from 'boofcv/integration' that you're interested in.
+See the "Integration Modules" section below.

 ## Compilation Error

 A stable build should always compile out of the box with no problem.
 All of the examples should run without any problems,